 Light, fluffy and creamy Cottage Cheese Jello Salad is a Midwestern classic fluff salad!
 A mixture of cottage cheese, strawberry Jell-O, crushed pineapple and Cool Whip makes this a favorite for potlucks, backyard BBQs, reunions and holidays!

-If you’re from Minnesota or know someone who is you already know how much we love our fluff salads.
-If you’re not from Minnesota than you’re in for a treat today – these salads are light, fluffy, sweet, and so simple to make.
+If you’re from Minnesota, or know someone who is, you already know how much we love our fluff salads.
+If you’re not from Minnesota then you’re in for a treat today.
+This cottage cheese jello salad is light, fluffy, sweet, and so simple to make.
+It’s perfect for any and all family gatherings!

 I can’t remember a potluck, BBQ, or family reunion that didn’t have some kind of fluff salad.
-This cottage cheese jello salad is one that everyone loves and you only need four ingredients to make it!
+We always have them at Thanksgiving, Easter, Christmas and every other holiday too.
+My strawberry jello cottage cheese salad is one that everyone loves and you only need four ingredients to make it!
+If you like Watergate salad or cookie salad, you need to give this easy jello salad recipe a try!

 - Jell-O – You can use any flavor!
 We love strawberry but you might also like to try orange jello, raspberry jello, or lime jello.